 So called synthetic ETFs give investors the chance to buy commodities that would be difficult to hold if the physical material had to be stored.

 While you could purchase and store an ounce of gold quite easily, doing the same with a tonne of iron ore would be more problematic.

 An ETF can give you access to bulk commodities including agriculture products, oil, industrial metals and precious metals and can manage the currency movements of the Australian dollar against the US dollar in the same investment.

 ETFs can provide a simple way to gain exposure to foreign currency, avoiding costs of foreign exchange trading platforms and the purchase and sale of the asset is as simple as trading an individual company share.

 Interest earned and dividends paid on the various assets can be returned to the benefit of the ETF.

 ETFs can diversify your SMSF across a variety of investing strategies such as growth, income or defensive aims.

-Some can target shares with regular franked dividend income, to specifically address the needs of SMSF and retiree investors, while others invest in high-interest bank deposit accounts.
+Some can target shares with regular dividend income, to specifically address the needs of SMSF and retiree investors, while others invest in high-interest bank deposit accounts.

 So-called ‘bear funds’ look to gain from market movements both in Australia and overseas to capitalise on daily volatility and sentiment, with no margin calls on investors.
 Losses are therefore limited to the initial investment and currency risks are hedged.